cockroachdb/docs/src/current/cockroachcloud/costs.md

 Refer to [CockroachDB Pricing](https://www.cockroachlabs.com/pricing/) for details on plans and rates.

 {{ site.data.alerts.callout_info }}
-This page applies to all pay-as-you-go customers (e.g. paying monthly by credit card) and customers with annual or multi-year contracts beginning after November 30, 2024.
-Prior contracts continue to be billed at earlier rates and without CockroachDB {{ site.data.products.standard }} or {{ site.data.products.advanced }} usage-based charges for data transfer, managed backup storage, and changefeeds, until contract expiration or renewal.
+This page covers [recenty updated costs](https://www.cockroachlabs.com/blog/improved-cockroachdb-cloud-pricing/), which apply to all pay-as-you-go customers (e.g. those paying monthly by credit card) and customers with annual or multi-year contracts beginning after November 30, 2024.

+Customers with prior contracts will continue to be billed at their existing rates, without CockroachDB {{ site.data.products.standard }} or {{ site.data.products.advanced }} usage-based charges for data transfer, backups, and changefeeds until contract expiration or renewal.
+For these active contracts, prior to renewal, line items with the new usage metering are shown on invoices as a preview, each with a $0 rate.
 {{ site.data.alerts.end }}

 For details on planning or provisioning clusters, refer to: